Skip to main content

 These are the things to consider to build tailored conversations:

-1. Define the bot persona: Clearly outline the bot's capabilities and limitations.
+1. Define the AI-agent persona: Clearly outline the AI-agent's capabilities and limitations.

 2. Manage FAQs effectively: Move FAQs into a knowledge base and avoid inputting a large number directly into the Orch prompt.